-where the apex $(t)$ refers to the number of steps made with Plefka dynamics, and $\theta$ tunes the broadness of the distribution, playing a role similar to the temperature in the statistical mechanics framework.
+where the superscript $(t)$ refers to the number of steps made with Plefka's dynamics, and $\theta$ tunes the broadness of the distribution, playing a role similar to the temperature in the statistical mechanics framework.
 If we let $\theta\to\infty$ the softmax collapses to a delta function peaked at $\mathrm{argmax}_{\mu=1,\cdots,K}(|\boldsymbol{z}|)$. \\ As $\theta\to\infty$, we identify the probability of correctly classifying a given example as

-(this probability is shown by varying the parameter $P$ in Figs. \ref{fig:super_mnist} and \ref{fig:super_fmnist} respectively for MNist and Fashion MNist dataset), and instead with
+that is the probability of classifying an example $\zeta^{\mu,b}$ as correctly belonging to the class $\mu$-th class.
+This probability is shown by varying the order of interactions $P$ in Figs. \ref{fig:super_mnist} and \ref{fig:super_fmnist} respectively for MNist and Fashion MNist dataset.
+Instead with

-the class-specific probability of misclassifying a given example.
-These probabilities are normalised as $P_+ + 9P_- = 1$ since in total there are 10 different classes for both datasets.
+we identify the class-specific probability of misclassification, in other words it is the probability of classifying an example $\zeta^{\nu\neq\mu,b}$ as belonging to the $\mu$-th class.
+These probabilities are normalised as $\mathcal P_+ + 9\mathcal P_- = 1$ since in total there are 10 different classes for both datasets.

-Let us discuss results on network's performance: we have done classification using the aforementioned scheme for both MNist and Fashion MNist datasets.
-Now we start from the first one. \\ As showed in Fig. \ref{fig:super_mnist}, we notice that the retrieval is not perfect as the random case but it seems to improve as the order of interaction $P$ of the network increases.
-Moreover using Hinton's one single step of dynamics \cite{Hinton1step} seems convenient, especially for small values of $P$. \\

-We have applied the same procedure done for MNist dataset to Fashion MNist one: see Figure \ref{fig:super_fmnist}.
-We can see that the results are a bit worse that those on MNist dataset in terms of retrieval.
-This could be related to the presence of an elevated number of details which increase the structure of the images; moreover, several details are lost during the binarization.
-However, also in this dataset we can state that using one single step of dynamic gives us better performances.
+Let us discuss results regarding the performances of the network. \\ It is trivial to show that in the random case the classification is perfect.
+As far as the MNist concernes, as shown in Fig.~\ref{fig:super_mnist}, the classification is not flawless but it seems to improve as the order of interactions $P$ of the network increases.
+As for the Fashion MNist, as shown in Fig.~\ref{fig:super_fmnist}, the results are a bit worse that those on MNist dataset.
+This could be related to the presence of an elevated number of details which increase the structure of the images.

-By way of example how the network works, we show in Fig. \ref{fig:mnistrecon} a reconstruction of a pattern starting from an example of MNist dataset with different values of $P$.
-We notice how performances improve already using $P=4$.